Txy822/Txy822/README.md

     🌱  I'm on track for learning more about Cloud Architecture.
     💬  Feel free to reach out to me for roles, consulting, and volunteering, or just for some interesting discussion.
     ✉️  You can knock me an email at y.w.tesfahun@gmail.com!
 I'll try to respond as soon as I can.
     🔭 I worked as an Android Developer Consultant for ITC from Sept 2022 to June 2023.
+Now, I am working in Sofico as Software Engineer.